rlengineer/tiktok-metadata-collector/README.md

 # tiktok-metadata-collector/
-A sandbox for tiktok scraping
+A sandbox for collecting tiktok metadata

-## Repo Folder Structure

 ```
 tiktok-metadata-collector/